greendinosaur/flask-aws-template/README.md

 # flask-aws-template
 This application showcases a bare-bones Flask application that can be easily deployed to AWS Elastic Beanstalk.
-The application is a fully responsive PWA website with some useful features that many applications require e.g. user authentication, logging etc.
+The application is a fully responsive PWA website with some useful features that many applications require e.g. user authentication, logging, privacy statements etc.

 # Motivation
 I started to build a Flask based responsive website to run on AWS.
 I spent a lot of time searching for the best way to run a fully responsive PWA website built in Flask running on AWS.
 I could not find a complete working example to use as a starting point.
 I've decided to create this repo to showcase the way I did this so others can benefit from my learning.

+I also spent a lot of time building some of the "compliance/hygiene" type pages like Contact Us, Privacy Policy etc. that every website requires.
+I thought it would be useful to have a working Flask application that has these plumbed in and ready for enhancements.
+This means less time on those type of features and more on the value-add product differentiators you really want to be working on.

+Another motivation is I believe in using SaaS services and not re-inventing the wheel especially when it comes to super-sensitive topics like User Authentication and Sign-Up.
+There is no need to be building yet-another-authentication piece of code when you can trust companies like Auth0 to do this.
+Far better to plug into SaaS offerings like Auth0 that provide commodity services so you can once again focus on the value-adds.

 # Status
 The application is fully working.